That Other Rusty And Masquerade Movie

 ...Where to begin?That Other Rusty And Masquerade Movie

-in late 2007.
+in late 2007 and has since played a handful of film festivals.
 The story follows a young man named Masquerade, who is betrayed by his childhood friend Leningarb when the latter begins his plot for world domination.

 This film contains examples of: